UK trial told Murdoch ex-editor Coulson is honest and straightforward

 "I have to say it was very scary," said Valerie Hancox who ran the agency and was visited at her home by a reporter.

-In a statement, Vanessa Altin, one of the reporters sent to Telford, said they had realised quickly the mission was "pointless and a waste of time".
+In a statement, Vanessa Altin, one of the reporters sent to Telford, said they had realized quickly the mission was "pointless and a waste of time".

 A story about Dowler appeared in the paper the following Sunday under the name of Robert Kellaway, but he told the court he had had no involvement at all with any of the reporting.

-He said sometimes journalists were given a "byline" as a favour from their bosses.
-"It's slightly ironic this might have been a professional favour," Kellaway said about the story which ultimately led to the paper's closure.
+He said sometimes journalists were given a "byline" as a favor from their bosses.
+"It's slightly ironic this might have been a professional favor," Kellaway said about the story which ultimately led to the paper's closure.